rust-lang-deprecated/rust-buildbot/slaves/README.md

 All our build slaves run inside of a bare-bones AMI.
 It should be recreatable as
 follows:

 1. Start up a fresh AMI.
-This can be either Ubuntu or some other Linux distro (e.g. the Amazon AMI).
-The current image uses the Amazon AMI.
-2. Install docker
+2. Install docker (go to docker's home page to see how)
-3. Make docker runnable without `sudo`
+3. Make docker runnable without `sudo` (the install normally says how)
 4. Add the following to `crontab`:

     ```